 A provisional outline job plan is below but is subject to modification.
 The individual job plan and detailed timetable will be discussed with the successful candidate.
 Special interests will be accommodated unless this is incompatible with service requirements.
 An additional two direct clinical care (DCC) PAs may be available by mutual agreement with successful applicants. (i.e. up to 12 PAs).

-All subspeciality interests in Dermatology will be considered and there is an opportunity to develop new techniques and extend into new areas.
-It is expected that the initial job plan will be agreed within three months of the start date and will be reviewed annually or earlier, if necessary.
+It is expected that the initial job plan will be agreed within three months of the start date and will be reviewed annually, or earlier if necessary.